-- 86. Induction provides an opportunity to highlight the support that can be made available to students if they encounter health problems during the course, and to further invite students who have not done so to disclose fully any health impairments or learning difficulties they may have. - 87.
-Osteopathic educational institutions should be mindful that some students are likely to underplay their difficulties, perhaps because they might be concerned about the way their disability might be perceived, meaning that they might not receive appropriate support early on in the course.
+- 86. Induction provides an opportunity to highlight the support that can be made available to students if they encounter problems relating to their health or a disability during the course, and to further invite students who have not done so to provide information about the impact of any disabilities or health conditions that they may have. - 87.
+Osteopathic educational providers should be mindful that some students are likely to underplay their difficulties, perhaps because they might be concerned about the way their disability or health condition might be perceived, meaning that they might not receive appropriate support early on in the course.
 Students who have a mental illness often do not see themselves as disabled yet may well be protected under the Equality Act and should be afforded the same considerations as students with a more visible disability.